Russian Orthodox Vestments

-The Ultimate Guide to Greek Orthodox Vestments
+The Ultimate Guide to Russian Orthodox Vestments

 Vestments are the apparels, which are worn by priests and important people of the churches.
 They are of various types and have different significance.
 The western world has its own varieties of vestments and the eastern world has its own.
 The kind of vestments, which are available nowadays in the market, has gone through a lot of changes since the very first making of the same.